griddynamics/Behavior-Analytic-Starter-Kit/Chapter 5.md

 What’s Next?
 ------------
-We hope that this starter kit will serve as a jump-start for your own behavior analytics projects.
+We hope that this starter kit will serve as a jump-start for your own behavioral analytics projects.
 Here are some ideas on what you might want to do as an extension to the kit’s built-in functionality:
 - Integrate our recommendation engine with your own, real-world web store.
 - Improve on our algorithm by providing an alternative, more sophisticated analytics.
 - Build a proper release engineering process for your analytics project by defining different development, testing and production environments using Qubell Apaptive PaaS technology.